What are dental implants ?

-Dental implants are metal devices that are surgically inserted into the jawbone in order to replace one or more missing teeth.
-Normally, dental implants support a dental prosthesis such as a crown, bridge, removable dentures but sometimes they may act as an orthodontic anchor (in order to align and straighten teeth).
+Dental implants are metal devices surgically inserted into the jawbone to replace one or more missing teeth.
+Dental implants typically support a dental prosthesis such as a crown, bridge, or removable dentures, but sometimes, they may act as an orthodontic anchor (to align and straighten teeth).

 First, a surgical procedure is required to place the dental implant inside the jawbone.
-The basis for modern dental implants is a biologic process called osseointegration where materials, such as titanium, form an intimate bond to bone.
-A variable amount of healing time is required for osseointegration (3 to 6 months).
+The basis for modern dental implants is a biological process called osseointegration, where materials such as titanium form an intimate bond to the bone.
+Osseointegration requires a variable amount of healing time (usually 3 to 6 months).

 After the healing time, an abutment is attached to the implant.
 The abutment will hold the dental prosthesis (crown, bridge, removable denture).